Top 35 Marketing KPIs That You Should be Tracking in 2021

 Impressions, on the other hand, measure the total number of how many times your post showed up in someone’s feed.
 That, however, doesn’t mean that this person necessarily has looked at your post, it means that they had a chance to.

 The primary goal of product marketing is taking a product or a service to the market by building a Go-To-Market strategy.
-Nowadays, product marketing has become more data-driven than ever before and thus it is easier than even before to track its performance and whether your strategy stays on track.
+Nowadays, product marketing has become more data-driven than ever before, and thus it is easier than ever before to track its performance and whether your strategy stays on track.